Mary Anne Bruner

 Senior & Junior Camp

 Mary Anne Bruner began her musical studies in San Antonio, TX, playing piano from an early age and cello from age nine.
-She graduated from the University of Kansas (Bachelor of Music in Cello and Music Theory), Cleveland Institute of Music (Master of Music in Cello Performance), and the University of Texas (Doctor of Musical Arts in Cello Performance).
+She graduated from the University of Kansas (Bachelor of Music in Cello & Music Theory), Cleveland Institute of Music (Master of Music in Cello Performance), and The University of Texas (Doctor of Musical Arts in Cello Performance).
 Her teachers include Raymond Stuhl, Alan Harris, and Paul Olefsky.